TheLinuxITGuy/Turtle-Dragonflight/README.md

 2. Copy the "tDF" folder to your AddOns folder.
 3. Fire up Turtle WoW. :)

-## Known issues
-1. The HD textures for the empty bags icon only works when you reload the UI.
-2. Debuffs show in the center of the minimap.

 ## Features
 - Dragonflight Minimap
 - Dragonflight Actionbar based on Horde or Alliance